WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The migration of database structure to 1.7 might take quite long, it is
-recommended to put your site offline, while the migration is going on.
+recommended to put your site offline while the migration is going on.

 If you are translating monolingual files, it is recommended to rerun quality
 checks as they might have been wrongly linked to units in previous versions.